Review – SSX Tricky

 The Resident Evil Remake taught me a few important lessons, some about the series itself, and some about gaming in general.
 Let’s not waste any time and get right down to it.

 First off, Resident Evil doesn’t actually suck.
 People love making fun of the pre-RE4 formula for Resident Evil games.
 They’ll complain about the cheesy zombies, the tank-like controls, and the obtuse puzzles.
 And yet none of these things could keep me from enjoying the REmake.
 I enjoyed having a good brainteaser to solve.
 I enjoyed blasting away at zombies with a well placed shotgun shell fired in a fairly realistic manner.
-I like the slow, plodding pace of the game, where survival is the only thing that needs to be on your mind, not time or points or action. → Read the rest
+I like the slow, plodding pace of the game, where survival is the only thing that needs to be on your mind, not time or points or action. → We have the best words.

 Review – Prince of Persia: Warrior Within

 I’m sure everyone remembers the shitstorm that hit the Internet when Prince of Persia: Warrior Within was released two years ago.
 An unstoppable tide of criticism and disgust toward the game flowed for months, only getting worse when it ended up outselling The Sands of Time by leagues.
 (Thankfully, we were spared from having the Prince’s early game cry of “You Bitch!” become the next Internet trend.)
 However, the most curious thing about the criticism was that very few people ever made any sort of commentary on the actual gameplay.
-For all intents and purposes, it looked like angry nerds acting as immature and angsty as the kids that Warrior Within was trying to cater to (though that is not to say that I didn’t jump on the bandwagon for some period of time). → Read the rest
+For all intents and purposes, it looked like angry nerds acting as immature and angsty as the kids that Warrior Within was trying to cater to (though that is not to say that I didn’t jump on the bandwagon for some period of time). → Tokyo Xtreme Reader: Drift 2

 Review – Ikaruga